MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/tpmpolicy-csp.md

 <li>There should be no traffic when machine is on idle.
 When the user is not interacting with the system/device, no traffic is expected. </li>
 <li>There should be no traffic during installation of Windows and first logon when local ID is used.</li>
 <li>Launching and using a local app (Notepad, Paint, etc.) should not send any traffic.
 Similarly, performing common tasks (clicking on start menu, browsing folders, etc.) should not send any traffic.</li>
-<li>Launching and using Internet enabled apps should not send any unexpected traffic (for maintenance, diagnostic, telemetry, etc.) to Microsoft.</li>
+<li>Launching and using Internet enabled apps should not send any unexpected traffic (for maintenance, diagnostic data, etc.) to Microsoft.</li>
 </ul>

 Here is an example: